 - Take care not to spill any food or liquid on the computer, keyboard, mouse, or other components.
 If you do, turn your Macintosh off immediately and unplug it before cleaning up the spill.
-Depending on what you spilled and how much of it got into your equipment, you may have to bring your equipment to an authorized Apple service provider. - Warning: Plug the power cords for the Macintosh and its components only into three-prong, grounded outlets.
+Depending on what you spilled and how much of it got into your equipment, you may require service.
+Consult the service and support information that came with your computer for instructions on how to contact an Appleauthorized service provider or Apple for assistance. - ▲ Warning: Plug the power cords for the Macintosh and its components only into three-prong, grounded outlets.
 The computer's grounding-type plug is a safety feature.
 Do not defeat the purpose of this plug.
-Disconnect the power plug if it becomes frayed or otherwise damaged.
-A
+Disconnect the power plug if it becomes frayed or otherwise damaged. ▲